A fan’s guide – the club from early doors to today

 O’Neill’s Leicester had gained promotion thanks to a dramatic First Division play-off decided on a 120th-minute goal by Steve Claridge against Crystal Palace.
 A year later, Leicester returned to Wembley for the League Cup final, again decided by Claridge in the replay.

-Leicester made a rare return to Europe, losing out to Atlético Madrid, the hurdle in their previous campaign in 1961.
+Leicester made a rare foray in Europe, losing out to Atlético Madrid, the barrier in their previous campaign in 1961.
 With mainstays Neil Lennon, Emile Heskey and Matt Elliott, Leicester made two more League Cup finals, winning one, before O’Neill left for Celtic.

 Relegation and a new stadium near Filbert Street caused financial ruin, Leicester rescued by a Lineker-led consortium.
 A subsequent takeover by US-Serb entrepreneur Milan Mandarić then saw stormy times, a new low of relegation to the third flight followed by a play-off place for the Premier within two seasons.